checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

 PHONE_NUMBER=0987654321 npx checkly deploy
 ```

-The above command will replace `process.env.PHONE_NUMBER` with the actual number and persist that as an SMS alert channel
+The above command will replace `process.env.PHONE_NUMBER` with the actual `PHONE_NUMBER` you prepended and then create
-in your Checkly account.
+that SMS channel in your Checkly account.

 ## Remote Environment Variables